 Depending on how intricate you plan to be with your looping experiments, you may want to consider whether the pedal you choose is stereo or mono.

-With a stereo pedal you will be able to run the pedal through to separate amps or an advanced studio rig and experiment with sounds in different sides of the room.
+With a stereo pedal, you will be able to run the pedal through separate amps or an advanced studio rig and experiment with sounds on different sides of the room.